 It is important to realise that you do not have to put up with having little confidence and low self-esteem.
 It may have seemed ‘normal’ to you for so long that you think that you just have to live with it.

-You may however, need professional help if you are not able to develop your own inner strategies to establish a better self-image.
+You may need professional help to develop your own inner strategies to establish a better self-image.
 Therapy does not have to be expensive, but it is important that you find the right person.
 A good therapist will offer you a free consultation and will talk you through what is needed and how they can help you.
 The most important component in therapy is rapport with the therapist.

 How Can I Help You?